Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Entropy Computation Details

 \section{Entropy Computation Details}

-The empirical covariance $\hat{\Sigma}$ is computed in float64 arithmetic to avoid numerical instability near zero eigenvalues.
-We use \texttt{torch.linalg.\allowbreak eigvalsh} (symmetric eigendecomposition) and clamp eigenvalues to $[0, \infty)$ before normalisation.
-A small regulariser $\epsilon = 10^{-12}$ is added inside the logarithm.
-The probe set size ($N=512$) exceeds $d_{\mathrm{model}}=128$ by $4\times$, ensuring the sample covariance is full-rank.
+The empirical covariance $\Sigmahat$ is computed in \texttt{float64} arithmetic to avoid numerical instability near zero eigenvalues.
+We use \texttt{torch.linalg.eigvalsh} (symmetric eigendecomposition) and clamp eigenvalues to $[0,\infty)$ before normalisation.
+A small regulariser $\varepsilon = 10^{-12}$ is added inside the logarithm.
+We verified that the probe set size ($N = 512$) exceeds $d_{\mathrm{model}} = 128$ by a factor of $4\times$, ensuring the sample covariance is full-rank.

+\paragraph{Probe robustness.} The main paper uses a fixed subset of the \emph{training set} as the probe for computing $\Htilde$.
+A natural concern is whether the results depend on this choice.
+We conducted a dedicated experiment ($10$ seeds, identical training config) in which $\Htilde$ was computed simultaneously with two independent probes at every evaluation step: one from the training set and one from the held-out test set.

-\paragraph{Probe robustness.} We computed $\Hnorm$ simultaneously with two independent probes (one from training set, one from test set) across 10 seeds (Figure~\ref{fig:probe_robustness}).
-At the grokking step, $\Hstar_{\mathrm{train}} = 0.606$ (CI: $[0.593, 0.621]$) and $\Hstar_{\mathrm{test}} = 0.614$ (CI: $[0.600, 0.629]$), with mean difference $0.0076$ and Pearson $r = 0.998$.
-Spectral entropy collapse is a global property of the representation geometry, not an artefact of probe selection.
+Results are shown in Figure~\ref{fig:probe}.
+The two probes yield nearly identical trajectories throughout training.
+At the grokking step, the mean threshold values are $\Hstar_{\mathrm{train}} = 0.606$ (95\% CI: $[0.593, 0.621]$) and $\Hstar_{\mathrm{test}} = 0.614$ (95\% CI: $[0.600, 0.629]$), with a mean difference of $0.0076$ --- well below the measurement noise of the system.
+The Pearson correlation between per-seed $\Hstar$ values across the two probes is $r = 0.998$.
+We conclude that spectral entropy collapse is a global property of the representation geometry and is not an artefact of probe selection.